File Upload Using the Solution

 1. Prepare your data files for upload by ensuring they are in the expected format and follow the recommended file structure and naming conventions.
 For more information on how to structure your data files for upload, see Data File Guidelines and Visier Data Dictionaries.

-2. After your data files are prepared, upload them in the studio experience.
+2. After your data files are prepared, upload them in Studio.

 1. Optional: If you want an additional layer of protection, you can encrypt your data files.
 For more information, see Encrypt files.